 In every course, students will receive timely feedback on assessing work that is aligned with the outcomes being assessed, and the criteria against which these outcomes are assessed.
 This allows students to identify how they can improve their performance.
-Students will receive written feedback on all summatively assessed work apart from examinations.
+Students will receive written feedback on all works assessed summatively apart from examinations.